 There's no proven prostate cancer prevention strategy.
 But you may reduce your risk of prostate cancer by making healthy choices, such as exercising and eating a healthy diet.By Mayo Clinic Staff

 In general, doctors recommend that men with an average risk of prostate cancer make choices that benefit their overall health if they're interested in prostate cancer prevention.

-There is some evidence that choosing a healthy diet that's low in fat and full of fruits and vegetables may reduce your risk of prostate cancer, though study results haven't always agreed.
-If you want to reduce your risk of prostate cancer, consider trying to:
+There is some evidence that choosing a healthy diet that's low in fat and full of fruits and vegetables may contribute to a lower risk of prostate cancer, though research results have been mixed and this hasn't been proved concretely.

 In some studies, men who ate the highest amount of fat each day had an increased risk of prostate cancer.
-While this association doesn't prove that excess fat causes prostate cancer, reducing the amount of fat you eat each day has other proven benefits, such as helping you control your weight and helping your heart.
+This doesn't prove that excess fat causes prostate cancer.
+Other studies haven't found this association.
+But reducing the amount of fat you eat each day has other proven benefits, such as helping you control your weight and helping your heart.

-- Increase the amount of fruits and vegetables you eat each day.
+Increase the amount of fruits and vegetables you eat each day.
 Fruits and vegetables are full of vitamins and nutrients that are thought to reduce the risk of prostate cancer, though research hasn't proved that any particular nutrient is guaranteed to reduce your risk.

 - Reduce the amount of dairy products you eat each day.
 In studies, men who ate the most dairy products — such as milk, cheese and yogurt — each day had the highest risk of prostate cancer.
 But study results have been mixed, and the risk associated with dairy products is thought to be small.

 Exercise has many other health benefits and may reduce your risk of heart disease and other cancers.
 Exercise can help you maintain your weight, or it can help you lose weight.

-If you don't already exercise, make an appointment with your doctor to ensure it's OK for you to get started.
+If you don't already exercise, make an appointment with your doctor to make sure it's OK for you to get started.
 When you begin exercising, go slowly.
 Add physical activity to your day by parking your car farther away from where you're going, and try taking the stairs instead of the elevator.

 Some men have an increased risk of prostate cancer.
 For those with a very high risk of prostate cancer, there may be other options for risk reduction, such as medications.
 If you think you have a high risk of prostate cancer, discuss it with your doctor.

-- Klein EA, et al. Epidemiology, etiology and prevention of prostate cancer.
-In: Wein AJ, et al. Campbell-Walsh Urology.
-9th ed.
-Philadelphia, Pa.: Saunders Elsevier; 2007. http://www.mdconsult.com/das/book/body/208746819-6/0/1445/0.html.
+- Wein AJ, et al., eds.
+Epidemiology, etiology and prevention of prostate cancer.
+In: Campbell-Walsh Urology.
+11th ed.
+Philadelphia, Pa.: Elsevier; 2016. https://wwwclinicalkey.com.
 Accessed Aug.
-4, 2011.
+29, 2018.

-- Prostate cancer prevention.
-National Cancer Institute. http://www.cancer.gov/cancertopics/pdq/prevention/prostate/healthprofessional/AllPages.
+- Prostate cancer prevention (PDQ).
+National Cancer Institute. https://www.cancer.gov/types/prostate/patient/prostate-prevention-pdq.
 Accessed Aug.
-4, 2011.
+29, 2018.